 Captions or subtitles on video are great for making your content more accessible.

 With Typito, you can add captions to your video in 3 different ways:

 Auto-captioning uses the ‘voice-to-text feature, which automatically transcribes the audio of the video.

 Manually typing your captions.

 Typito lets you save text and other motion graphics overlays so that you can use them across projects.
 Your Clipboard is a designated space under the My Media shelf that displays all your saved Text templates, Sequences, Video Templates for a project.

 Photos, videos, and placeholders form clips that appear on your timeline project.

 Previously known as: Media, Timeline media

-Definition: Any clip that you add to your video has properties that you can adjust.
+Definition: Any clip you add to your video has properties you can adjust.
 You can change the replace, crop, delete, animate in case of pictures, change the volume, and more.